 Happily, this isn’t the case.
 If you’d like to know how to clean suede shoes with household products…keep reading.

 Simply blot some white vinegar on a soft cleaning cloth, then (quite gently) wipe the vinegar over the areas of your shoe that need cleaning.
-It may not look like it’s doing much, but be patient – the magic will happen.
+Be sure to only lightly dampen (and not soak) the suede.
+It may not look like it’s doing much, but be patient—the magic will happen.

 Frequently asked questions about cleaning suede shoes